Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 lower leg view of a woman jogging up the stairs

-Next, Ronda does the entire staircase again, except performing side steps leading with the left leg, then the right leg.
+Next, Ronda does the entire staircase again, except performing side steps leading with the left leg, and then the right leg.

 As if that isn’t enough, she’ll then go up the staircase two at a time and repeat the whole routine.
 In total, that’s about 2,400 steps in just one session!